nadeenfayez/job-search-app-Nodejs/README.md

 # job-search-app-nodejs
-This particular app describes searching for a job that is relevant to their domain or area of interest.
+This particular Node.js app is to help users search for jobs that are relevant to their domain or area of interest, and it also helps companies in the hiring process.

 <h1>Features of Job Search App:</h1>
 <ul>